Event Data Recorders

 - Percentage of engine throttle, percentage full (how far the accelerator pedal was pressed)

-- Whether or not brake was applied
+- Whether or not brake was applied and the anti-lock brakes were activated

 - Ignition cycle (number of power cycles applied to the EDR) at the time of the crash